wqlin08/TGFSR/README.md

 ## Recommended Software

-We recommend **Terrix**, our self-developed open-source software for DEM visualization and error assessment.
-It supports DEM super-resolution studies by providing tools for result visualization, quantitative error evaluation, and terrain reconstruction analysis.
+For DEM visualization and error analysis, we recommend [Terrix](https://github.com/wqlin08/Terrix), an open-source software package developed by our team.
+Terrix provides a convenient workflow for visualizing DEM reconstruction results, comparing reconstruction errors, and evaluating terrain reconstruction quality.
+We will continue to update Terrix and plan to release a Windows version in the future.

-Source code and documentation are available at: https://github.com/wqlin08/Terrix
+Terrix is available at: https://github.com/wqlin08/Terrix